apache/pekko/docs/src/main/paradox/serialization.md

 ### Configuration

-For Akka to know which `Serializer` to use for what, you need to edit your configuration: in the `akka.actor.serializers`-section, you bind names to implementations of the @apidoc[serialization.Serializer](Serializer) you wish to use, like this:
+For Akka to know which `Serializer` to use for what, you need to edit your configuration: in the `pekko.actor.serializers`-section, you bind names to implementations of the @apidoc[serialization.Serializer](Serializer) you wish to use, like this:

 @@snip [SerializationDocSpec.scala](/docs/src/test/scala/docs/serialization/SerializationDocSpec.scala) { #serialize-serializers-config }

-After you've bound names to different implementations of `Serializer` you need to wire which classes should be serialized using which `Serializer`, this is done in the `akka.actor.serialization-bindings`-section:
+After you've bound names to different implementations of `Serializer` you need to wire which classes should be serialized using which `Serializer`, this is done in the `pekko.actor.serialization-bindings`-section:

 @@snip [SerializationDocSpec.scala](/docs/src/test/scala/docs/serialization/SerializationDocSpec.scala) { #serialization-bindings-config }